What is LENR Research? (LENR FAQs)

 How do LENRs work?

-(Source: New Energy Times) Allan Widom and Lewis Larsen have the clearest explanation for how LENRs work; a four-step process that uses weak interactions and neutron captures to explain LENRs from beginning to end.
-See our article "Widom-Larsen Theory Simplified."
+Allan Widom and Lewis Larsen have the clearest explanation for how LENRs work; a four-step process that uses electroweak interactions and neutron captures to explain LENRs from beginning to end.
+See the New Energy Times article "Widom-Larsen Theory Simplified."

 What is "Cold Fusion"?

-(Source: New Energy Times) "Cold fusion" is the historical term for this research and science controversy.
+According to New Energy Times, "Cold fusion" is the historical term for this research and science controversy.
 When the field began in 1989, few researchers knew about weak-interaction processes; they knew only about nuclear fission and nuclear fusion.
-They knew that what was happening didn't look anything like fission, so fusion was their best, though deficient, guess.
+They knew that what was happening didn't look like fission, so fusion was their best, though deficient, guess.

 The early "cold fusion" researchers speculated that deuterons or protons were somehow overcoming high Coulomb barriers and engaging in high rates of charged-particle fusion reactions at or near room temperature.

-The researchers had good evidence that something nuclear was going on, but they never saw any good experimental evidence to support that it was a fusion process.
-However, in 1989, the researchers lacked extensive experimental data and knowledge of weak interactions, so fusion was their best guess.
+The researchers had good evidence that something nuclear was going on, but the experimental evidence for fusion was weak.
+In 1989, the researchers lacked extensive experimental data and knowledge of weak interactions, so fusion was their best guess.
 By the second decade of research, things became clearer.

 What is the experimental evidence for LENRs?